-However, the geographic pattern is highly homogeneous for the response intervals from floor point, which represent how early each transit system’s users finished the stay-at-home process compared to the community spread.
-For the scenario of lag = 0, only Capital Metro in Austin, Texas has a positive response interval.
+However, the geographic pattern is highly homogeneous for the response intervals from base point, which represent how early each transit system’s users finished the stay-at-home process compared to the community spread.
+With an incubation lag of 0 days, only Capital Metro in Austin, Texas has a positive response interval.
 For the case of Austin, the demand decrease started on March 5th and finished by March 23nd; the first case was confirmed on March 25th.
 However, long before the first confirmed case, the city and county authority declared a local state of emergency on March 6th [43], which is one of the earliest places to take actions in the United States.
 The cliff point is also the same as the date of the local state of emergency, which suggests the effectiveness of the executive order.
 This can be one reason for the relatively fast and earlier reaction of transit users.
-The correlation analysis between the cliff point and the date of declaring state emergency moreover support this claim: it shows that an earlier cliff point is positively correlated (p = 0.002) with an earlier emergency date.
-It shows people’s response time is not synchronized with the evolution of the pandemic, but with the local government’s policy.
+The correlation between the cliff point and the date of declaring state emergency moreover support this claim: it shows that an earlier cliff point is positively correlated (p = 0.002) with an earlier emergency date.
+It suggests that transit users’ response times are not synchronized with the evolution of the pandemic, but with the local community’s actions and policies.

 Decay rate

 Fig 6 shows the geographic pattern of decay rate.
-Transit systems in the north, especially those in larger communities, and college towns reached their floor values the quickest while transit systems in the Midwest and southern communities took the longest to reach their floors.
+Transit systems in the north, especially those in larger communities, and college towns reached their base values the quickest while transit systems in the Midwest and southern communities took the longest to reach their bases.
 College towns emptied quickly during the pandemic.
 The slower decay rate in the Midwest and South may be explained by businesses staying open longer during the pandemic.

-Fig 4.
+Fig 6.
 Geographic distribution of decay rate (quantile classification).

-Fig 7 shows the decay rate has a positive hyperbolic correlation with cliff point and a negative hyperbolic correlation with floor point, as formulas (5) and (6) suggested.
+Fig 7 shows the decay rate has a positive hyperbolic correlation with cliff point and a negative hyperbolic correlation with base point, as formulas (5) and (6) suggested.
 This indicates that the later the demand decline happened, the faster it occurred, and the decline process finished earlier.
-This could be because the general transit passengers may be more aware of the risk of COVID-19 when more cases are reported nationally; the perceived fear grows higher as the time passed, causing transit users to act faster and reach the floor point earlier.
+This could be because the general transit passengers may be more aware of the risk of COVID-19 when more cases are reported nationally; the perceived fear grows higher as time passes, causing transit users to act faster and reach the base point earlier.
 This also suggests that the time when the decline finished is less related to when it started than to the speed of reaction.
-The major determinant of the cliff and floor point in formula (5) is decay rate instead of t0.
+The major determinant of the cliff and base point in formula (5) is decay rate instead of t0.

-Fig 5.
-Hyperbolic relationship between decay rates and cliff points.
+Fig 7.
+Hyperbolic relationship between decay rates and cliff/base points.

-3.4.
 Change in daily transit demand dynamics